Learning at home with RCOA

 Parents instruct their children with the support and professional guidance of a certified teacher through the school they are ENROLLED with.
 They are free to use faith-based curriculum when they enrol with an Independent School.
 At RCOA learners are part of a school community that provides a variety of heavily subsidized Face-to-Face Class options for all grade levels, access to a wide variety of physical and digital resources through our Lending Libraries, and Online Subscriptions.
 In addition each learner has a Curriculum & Program Activities Budget that is applied to third-party services, the cost of consumable curriculum, and school-related resource costs.
 For full details go to each program’s page.

 Parents Should Consider…

 Teachers use a wide range of electronic tools to facilitate the learning of their students via Learning Management Systems which can include voice and video, conferencing over the Internet, email, telephone calls and others.
 Parents need to facilitate this process with the learners and use the required technology.

-As a DL school RCOA provides a teacher who works with each student to:
+RCOA provides a teacher who works with learners to:

 - Plan and deliver a course of study